Han San Civic Fellows Program

 • Articulate the impact of the service experience on personal growth and academic development.

-Students who wish to work with the existing community partner site should specify this in their application.
-Check out Community Site Partners through Mason Korea section for information on the existing community partner site.
+Students who wish to work with the existing Community Partner Site should specify this in their application.
 However, given the limited number of Fellows the site can accommodate, we strongly encourage students to explore other options to increase their chances of being selected for this scholarship.

-• Students must complete 8-10 hours of service with the community partner per week, for a total of 120 hours per semester.
-At least half of the service time (4-5 hours a week) must be spent working on-site.
+• Students must complete 135 hours of service with the Community Partner over the two semesters (Spring and Fall semesters).
+At least half of the service time must be spent working on-site.

 Student Selection Criteria